-12.1.1 Valves.

-12.1.1.1 Tests of piping valves shall comply with the requirements of 21.1, Part VIII "Systems and Piping" of the Rules for the Classification.
-Moreover, valves of cargo system and piping containing cargo or its vapours shall be subjected to the prototype and unit production testing, as stipulated in 12.1.1.1 and 12.1.1.1.2.

-12.1.1.1 Type testing of piping components.

-12.1.1.1.1 Each size and type of valve intended to be used at a working temperature below -55 °C is to be approved through design assessment and prototype testing.
-Prototype testing for all valves to the minimum design temperature or lower and to a pressure not lower than the maximum design pressure foreseen for the valves is to be witnessed in the presence of the surveyor to the Register.
-Prototype testing is to include hydrostatic test of the valve body at a pressure equal to 1,5 times the design pressure, and cryogenic testing consisting of valve operation or safety valve set pressure, and leakage verification.
-In addition, for all valves other than safety valves, a seat and stem leakage test at a pressure equal to 1,1 times the design pressure is to be conducted.
+- 12.1.1 Valves. - 12.1.1.1 Tests of piping valves shall comply with the requirements of 21.1, Part VIII "Systems and Piping" of the Rules for the Classification.
+Moreover, valves of cargo system and piping containing cargo or its vapours shall be subjected to the prototype and unit production testing, as stipulated in 12.1.1.1.1 and 12.1.1.1.2. - 12.1.1.1.1 Type testing of piping components. - 12.1.1.1.1.1 Each size and type of valve intended to be used at a working temperature below -55 °C shall be approved through design assessment and prototype testing.
+Prototype testing for all valves to the minimum design temperature or lower and to a pressure not lower than the maximum design pressure foreseen for the valves shall be witnessed in the presence of the RS surveyor.
+Flow and capacity of pressure relief valves covered by 3.16 shall be certified by the Administration or the Register acting on its behalf.
+For other types of valves, the manufacturer shall certify the flow properties of the valves based on tests carried out according to recognized standards.
+Prototype testing shall include hydrostatic test of the valve body at a pressure equal to 1,5 times the design pressure, and cryogenic testing consisting of valve operation or safety valve set pressure.
+In addition, for all valves other than safety valves, a seat and stem leakage test at a pressure equal to 1,1 times the design pressure shall be conducted.